Side Collision Attorney in St. Louis, Missouri

-Side collisions, commonly refered to as “being broadsided”, are common car accidents in St. Louis.
-Typical injuries involve injuries to the head, back and neck.
+Side collisions, commonly referred to as “being broadsided”, are common car accidents in St. Louis.
+Typical injuries involve injuries to the head, back, and neck.

 First Thing to Do After a Car Accident

 After you have been involved in an auto accident, the most important thing to do is to seek medical attention immediately.
 Your health and safety is the most important concern.
 Oftentimes, victims of car accidents feel as if they are not in any pain after an accident only to realize later that something isn’t right.
 The biggest factor in determining the value of your case is the amount of medical care you receive.
 As such, in order to ensure both your health and the strength of your case, it is crucial that you seek medical attention immediately and follow all of the doctor’s instructions.
 Even if several days have passed since your accident, you still need to seek medical attention for your injuries.

 Dealing with Insurance Companies

 Missouri law requires all drivers to carry auto insurance.
 It is against the law to operate a motor vehicle without auto insurance.
 Further, Missouri law requires all drivers to have coverage for bodily injury of at least $25,000 per person involved in an accident and $50,000 total per each accident.
 The law also requires every driver to carry at least $10,000 for property damage.
 The rules and regulations governing Missouri drivers and insurance are called the Motor Vehicle Financial Responsibility Law and can be found here: http://www.moga.mo.gov/mostatutes/ChaptersIndex/chaptIndex303.html